 Please feel free to email or call me if you have ideas or concerns about your child’s experience here in Maryvale.

-Below are some important details regarding the start of school and the overall school day.
+Below are some important details regarding the overall school day.

 - New legislation has been passed regarding immunizations.
 Students entering 6th and 7th grade are required to have certain immunizations prior to the start of school.
 Students entering 6th grade and are age 11 or older must receive a Tdap immunization and all 7th (and 12th) grade students must be vaccinated against meningococcal disease.
 Please submit proof of immunization to the main office prior to the start of school.